Saskatchewan Travel Guide

 Saskatchewan in spring © Space Ritual

-Discovered by Henry Kelsey, a British fur trader in 1690, and boasting a rich Scottish heritage and even a provincial tartan, Saskatchewan proudly displays its history including indigenous North American native Indians, such as the Sioux, Saulteaux, Athabaskan and Cree tribes in the 250 museums dotted throughout the province.
-There are also cultural landmarks and more urban things to do in the city of Saskatoon, which is a city of nearly 250,000 people.
+Discovered by Henry Kelsey, a British fur trader, in 1690, and boasting a rich Scottish heritage and even a provincial tartan, Saskatchewan proudly displays its history including indigenous North American Indians, such as the Sioux, Saulteaux, Athabaskan and Cree tribes, in the 250 or so museums dotted throughout the province.
+There are also cultural landmarks and more urban things to do in the city of Saskatoon, which is a centre of nearly 250,000 people.

 Become our Saskatchewan Travel Expert

 We are looking for contributors for our Saskatchewan travel guide.
 If you are a local, a regular traveller to Saskatchewan or a travel professional with time to contribute and answer occasional forum questions, please contact us.